 Are you planning a visit to Vienna and looking for things to do around Vienna Ringstrasse?
-Try our tourist scavenger hunt to walk the Ringstrasse while discovering its museums, civic buildings, operas, and gardens!
+Try our Vienna Ringstrasse Scavenger Hunt takes you to its museums, civic buildings, operas, and gardens!

 Vienna is the capital of Austria with a population of 2.6 million in the metropolitan area.
 It is located on the Danube River.